pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

 chmod +x separate_scripts.sh
 ```
  ## STEP 3:
 Run the 'separate_script.sh' with an argument -p specifying the path where **NIF context** file is stored in the system.
-The result will be saved in 'Files/Input-language_name' directory.
+The result of "Separation of Wikipedia articles" task will be saved in 'Files/Input-language_name' directory.
  - Positional argument:
 &nbsp; &nbsp; -p PATH,
 &nbsp; &nbsp;  Specify the location to downloaded nif-context file.